-Epson P800 vs Canon Pro 1000 | Clear Winner | Read This Before Buying
+Epson P800 Vs Canon Pro 1000 | Best A2 Photo Printer

 Now that you know which printers are best on the market today, a little walk-through through the factors we used to filter through the crowd and select these two printers.
 The factors which we used to determine which printers were the best are:

 You should definitely have this in mind.
-These printers are expensive, but their per print costs aren’t exhorbitant and give you superior print quality.
+These printers are expensive, but their per-print costs aren’t exorbitant and give you superior print quality.
 If you can compromise on quality, you should go in for a cheaper printer.
-Same goes for the feature set.
+The same goes for the feature set.

-Overall the Canon is a bit more expensive to print on but the output is superior as well, considering that the Canon is a tad cheaper upfront, in time, this evens out.
+Overall, the Canon is a bit more expensive to print on but the output is superior as well, considering that the Canon is a tad cheaper upfront, in time, this evens out.

-Both of these printers feature multiple ink systems fitted with pigment based inks.
-Pigment based inks are much better than you all-in-one office inkjet, simply because they’re much more accurate and last exponentially longer than regular inks.
+Both of these printers feature multiple ink systems fitted with pigment-based inks.
+Pigment-based inks are much better than your all-in-one office inkjet, simply because they’re much more accurate and last exponentially longer than regular inks.

-As a professional photo printer, you must realize that roll media are an indispensable and in cases, cheaper method to get your prints.
-Also, there is no substitute for them when it comes to larger prints.
-These printers handle those prints with ease, truth be told, the Canon paper feeding is flawless where as Epson’s struggles at times.

-This completes our list of most important factors to be on the lookout for when it comes to photo printers.
+This completes our list of the most important factors to be on the lookout for when it comes to photo printers.
 You’re now ready to go out there and get the printer of your choice.

 Have fun shopping!